totaljs/jComponent/readme.md

     // Works only with broadcasting.

     instance.trim;
-    // This property affects trimming of string values and works only with [data-component-bind]
+    // This property affects trimming of string values and works only with [data-jc-bind]
     // and default `.instance.setter`.
 Default value: true.

     instance.usage = { init: 0, manually: 0, input: 0, default: 0, custom: 0, valid: 0, dirty: 0 };